majianjia/QingStation/doc/anemometer.md

 - Event `5Msps` does not bring significant improvement in resolution.
 - Sub resolution accuracy can be achieved by linear interpolation (details in signal processing section).

 At each burst, the ADC samples for `1ms`, which collects exactly `1000` samples.
-A DMA is used to release the CPU load.
+A DMA is used to unload the CPU.
+As well as to ensure the sampling moment are not affected by other tasks.
 It is enough for Height in the range of `4cm` to `10cm`.

 When does the first echo arrive, and how long does the ADC need to sample?